Skip to main content

 Apostille is a single sticker.
 The Ministry of External Affairs in Delhi prints it on the back of your document.
 The sticker has 10 numbered fields, a unique ID, and the words Apostille and Convention de La Haye du 5 octobre 1961 on it.
 Once that sticker is on your document, every Hague Apostille Convention country accepts it.
 No additional embassy step is required.

 Apostille is only issued by MEA Delhi.
-State HRD, SDM, or Home Department put their stamp first, then the file goes to MEA Delhi for the apostille sticker.
+State HRD, SDM, or Home Department put their stamp first, then the document goes to MEA Delhi for the apostille sticker.
 MEA Chennai, Mumbai, and Bangalore branches accept applications, but the apostille itself is issued in Delhi.
 Some agents simplify this as "MEA local branch can do it."
 That is not how MEA's outsourced workflow runs.

 What attestation actually is